Staff Personnel Manual (SPP)

 - Retirement-Eligible Employee

-- Regular or long-term temporary employee, in any classification other than graduate or student worker, who is hired to work .5 FTE or greater for an anticipated duration of 20 weeks or longer is eligible to enroll in a retirement plan on the date of hire.
+- Any regular employee in any classification hired with the intent to work .5 FTE or more (20 or more hours) per week for an anticipated duration of 20 weeks or longer.
+This employee is eligible immediately and must participate in a mandatory retirement plan.

 - Salary Adjustment